 A contract is a legally binding agreement, and the laws that pertain to contracts can be very difficult to understand.
-This is why there are Florida contract attorneys.
+This is where a Florida contract attorney can help.
 Contracts are one of those things that states have jurisdiction over.
 This means they can make their own laws regarding how contracts are handled in their state.
 Each state has different laws regarding contracts and each state has a contracts attorney that focuses on contracts made and breached within their state.

 What is a contract?

-For example let’s say that a lawn service company offered to mow your lawn twice a month for three months, at $25 a mow, and you accepted the offer.
-In order for the contract to be valid the lawn service company must actually mow your lawn and you must actually pay them for their service.
+For example, let’s say that a lawn service company offered to mow your lawn twice a month for three months, at $25 a mow, and you accepted the offer.
+For the contract to be valid the lawn service company must mow your lawn and you must actually pay them for their service.
 For a contract to be binding and enforceable there must be an exchange of consideration, which in our example was lawn service for money.

-More often than not, at least one of the parties involved in a contract tends to be a business or businessperson.
-In order to make sure they will be paid, businesses make offers to their clients and customers will either accept the offer or turn them down.
+Often, at least one of the parties involved in a contract tends to be a business or businessperson.
+In order to make sure they will be paid; businesses make offers to their clients and customers will either accept the offer or turn them down.
 Take the lawn service company from our example.
-They offered you their services for a particular price, you accepted that offer, and you both did what was agreed upon.
+They offered you their services for a price, you accepted that offer, and you both did what was agreed upon.
 They made money because they held up their end of the contract, and you held up yours.
 Many businesses opt to have business contract attorneys look over their contracts to make sure they are in line with the law.

 Written vs. Oral Contracts